joebew42/unusual-spending-kata/README.md

 # TODO

 * [R] How do I get all the payments for a given User?
 PaymentsRepository?
+    * Run few exploratory sessions here.
+Should we have someone that uses `UnusualSpendings`? (e.g. a Service?)
 * [F] Compose and e-mail notification